-The La Gitana Property ("La Gitana") was acquired by Gunpoint from Chesapeake in November 2010, together with Talapoosa, La Cecilia and Cerro Minas.
+The La Gitana Property ("La Gitana") was acquired by Gunpoint from Chesapeake in November 2010.
 La Gitana is located in Oaxaca State and encompasses 494 hectares.

 On June 4, 2019, the Company signed a non-binding letter of intent (the "LOI") with Inomin Mines Inc to sell its 100% interest in La Gitana.
 The LOI provides for an exclusivity period to conduct due diligence and conclude a definitive agreement to finalize the purchase terms of the Transaction.